Diversify Your Website Traffic Sources

 Good SEO involves every other form of marketing.

+As long as your strategy contains a diverse mix of traffic sources, your business won’t take a hit.
+This is the strategy we recommend for all of our full service B2B SEO clients.
 If your entire online business depends on the search engines for traffic you are at the mercy of the search engines.
-If Google and Bing were to close up shop tomorrow and that traffic source dried up, would your website vanish with it?
+Think about it this way – If Google and Bing were to close up shop tomorrow and that traffic source dried up, would your website vanish with it?

 Like what you've read?
 Please share this article